What is a Speech Pathologist?

 We truly care about achieving the best possible outcomes for each and every child we work with.

-Buzzwords Speech Pathology has been based in “The Spot,” Randwick, since 2010.
-Our Speech Pathologists have experience helping children and adolescents who have a wide range of speech, language, literacy and learning difficulties.
+Our Speech Pathologists have over 20 years of experience helping children and adolescents who have a wide range of speech, language, literacy and learning difficulties.
 We believe in early intervention and are confident in our ability to help children with a range of complex communication needs.

 We value Communication, Connection and Collaboration and believe in working together with key people in a child’s life to develop their communication skills as early as possible, so that they can build connections with others, learn and achieve their full potential.
 We aim to provide you with practical and meaningful advice at all times, to reach those goals.